25 Most Frequently Asked Questions about Red Light Therapy

 Whilst multiple studies support that the effects of red light therapy can be experience regardless of time of day, a couple of studies suggest that there may be more benefit in doing your red light therapy in the morning.
 This is believed to be due to mitochondrial capacity, which is higher in the morning than later in the day.

-If you've not yet started your own personal journey with Red Light Therapy, now is the time to try it and reap the benefits.
-Experience the proven benefits of Red Light Therapy with Maysama's high-quality Red light therapy devices and check out our green rooibos skincare products proven to supercharge your red light therapy for even better results.
+Experience the proven benefits of red light therapy with Maysama's high-quality Red light therapy devices and check out our green rooibos skincare products proven to supercharge your red light therapy for even better results.

 Back to blog